mjfields/stelpar/README.md

 ## Installation

-The preferred method to install stelpar at the moment is
+The current preferred method to install stelpar is

+`pip install stelpar`

+If that does not work, try

 `pip install git+https://github.com/mjfields/stelpar.git`